Italian Section of IBBY

 IBBY Italia also contributes to research and debate about children's books and promotes training with publications devoted to important artists or topics.

-Currently it is co-operating with a network of no-profit national institutions with the aim of creating a Library of Legality to spread the culture of legality among the young generation.
+The Section currently co-operates with a network of non-profit national institutions with the aim of creating a Library of Legality to spread the culture of legality among the young generation.
 IBBY Italia collaborates with the Italian network Born to Read on the selection of a multilingual bibliography for toddlers.
 It is also co-operating with Safe, to create the library Children’s Books Help the Refugees.
 1,500 books were collected at the 2016 Bologna Children's Fair for the refugees at the Indomeni camp in Greece.